ocean explorer/Explorationshome/index

 Anatahan Volcano, 3 months before the eruption

 Anatahan Volcano as it appeared in February from the R/V Thompson during the 2003 Submarine Ring of Fire expedition (3 months before the eruption).
-Click image for a larger view.
+Click image for larger view.

 Anatahan Volcano eruption, May 11, 2003.